 Trouble’s a Brewing

 We finally made it to the first stop.
 There was a good bit of bitching and moaning most of the way, but no casualties.
-We all stepped out thankful to to be able to stretch our legs.
+We all stepped out thankful to be able to stretch our legs.
 An outhouse was waiting.
 There was a table set up with snacks and water.
 We eagerly dug in while a new set of horses were hitched up.

 The smoker looked like he was going through withdrawals.
 He sucked down two smokes in less than five minutes.